Policies and Procedures

 - If any headstone, marker, memorial, structure, or inscription is determined by the Cemetery Board to be offensive, the cemetery shall have to right to require the offensive item be replaced or altered at the patron's expense.
 Should the patron not comply, the cemetery retains the right to remove the item.

-- All fees and charges are payable at the time of service and shall be made to Pleasant Hill Cemetery Association, C/O Treasurer, 5061 S. 149 Court, Omaha, NE 68137.
+- All fees and charges are payable at the time of service and shall be made to Pleasant Hill Cemetery Association, c/o Treasurer, 5061 S. 149 Ct, Omaha, NE 68137.

 - A schedule of fees and charges as established by the Association and set forth in Appendix B to these regulations shall be on file in the office of the Association at the above address.
 Such schedule may change without notice.

-- The cemetery map is maintained by Thompson, Dreesen and Dorner.
+- The cemetery map is maintained by Thompson, Dreesen and Dorner at 10836 Old Mill Road, Omaha, NE 68154.

-- The record of gravesites is maintained by John von Dohren
+- The record of gravesites is maintained on an Excel spreadsheet by John von Dohren.

-- Records of issued lot certificates are stored at the Association office.
+- Records of issued deeds are stored at the Association office.

 - Annual financial reports are maintained at the Association office.